 The most popular type of jerky comes from beef or cattle.

-Poultry jerky is a healthier alternative to beef jerky because it generally has a lower fat content than red meat while still having a high protein content.
+Poultry jerky is considered by many to be a healthier alternative to beef jerky.
+It generally has a lower fat content than red meat while still having a high protein content.

 Similar to turkey jerky, chicken jerky is high in protein, but naturally lower in fat than beef, which makes it a healthier alternative.
 Chicken jerky is also a popular dog treat as long as they are made safely with clean ingredients.